Questions to Ask When Exploring Faith-Based Kindergartens

 It is our hope that your school search will bring you to a place that is uniquely equipped to meet your child’s needs.
 We see education as a partnership with parents, and we hope that these questions will guide you towards finding a school that is the right fit for your partnership.

-Ranked “#1 Private K-12 School in New Hampshire” by Niche 2019 and 2020 Best Schools, Portsmouth Christian Academy has been inspiring students on the seacoast to maximize their potential for forty years.
+Ranked “#1 Private K-12 School in New Hampshire” by Niche.com for 5 consecutive years, Portsmouth Christian Academy has been inspiring students on the seacoast to maximize their potential for forty years.
 PCA provides a nurturing educational environment that emphasizes Christ-centered community, outstanding academics, differentiated learning, and exceptional character.
-Located just minutes northwest of Portsmouth, NH on a fifty-acre riverfront campus, PCA is a dually accredited, independent, college-preparatory day school where young people from preschool to Grade 12 are challenged to thrive academically and grow as servant-leaders prepared to impact the world for good.
-For more information, visit pcaschool.org.
+Located just minutes northwest of Portsmouth, NH on a fifty-acre riverfront campus, PCA is a dually accredited, independent, college-preparatory day school where students from preschool to Grade 12 are challenged to thrive academically and grow as servant-leaders, prepared to impact the world for good.